North Sea Energy Islands: Impact on National Markets and Grids: Mathematical formulation

 For replicability of the results, the optimization problems used to clear the day-ahead market and project the dispatch on the full network model are presented here.

 The market clearing problem is formulated as the following linear program:

-where the optimization variables are generator outputs $g$, hydro unit outputs $h$, elastic demand consumption $d$, load shedding values $d^{\rm s}$, wind curtailment values $w^{\rm c}$ and HVDC set-points $f^{\rm dc}$.
-The input parameters are wind and solar power outputs, respectively $W$ and $S$, inelastic consumption levels $D$, AC and DC transmission capacities in the two directions, respectively $\underline{F}^{\rm ac}$, $\overline{F}^{\rm ac}$ and $\underline{F}^{\rm dc}$, $\overline{F}^{\rm dc}$, hydro power unit availability $a^{\rm h}$ and maximum generation levels $\overline{H}$, generator capacities $\overline{G}$ and the PTDF matrix for flow-based market coupling ${\rm PTDF}^{\rm f}$.
+where the optimization variables are generator outputs $g$, hydro unit outputs $h$, water reservoir levels $res$, elastic demand consumption $d$, load shedding values $d^{\rm s}$, RES curtailment values $re^{\rm c}$ and HVDC set-points $f^{\rm dc}$.
+The input parameters are wind, solar and hydro run-of-river power outputs, respectively $W$, $S$ and $R$, inelastic consumption levels $D$, AC and DC transmission capacities in the two directions, respectively $\underline{F}^{\rm ac}$, $\overline{F}^{\rm ac}$ and $\underline{F}^{\rm dc}$, $\overline{F}^{\rm dc}$, water reservoir level at time ($t$-1) $RES^{\rm t-1}$, lower and upper bounds of the water reservoirs, respectively $RES^{\rm trj}$ and $\overline{RES}$, water inflow into the reservoirs $INF$, minimum and maximum hydro generation levels, respectively $\underline{H}$ and $\overline{H}$, generator capacities $\overline{G}$ and the PTDF matrix for flow-based market coupling ${\rm PTDF}^{\rm f}$.
 The objective function \eqref{MCP:obj} is the difference between load utilities, with $u$ the linear utility coefficients, and the sum of production costs, with $c^{\rm g}$ and $c^{\rm h}$ the linear cost coefficients of conventional generators and hydro units, and the costs associated with load shedding and wind curtailment, indicated by $v^{\rm s}$ and $v^{\rm w}$ respectively.
-Constraints \eqref{MCP:gen}-\eqref{MCP:loadshed} and \eqref{MCP:fdc} enforce the lower and upper bounds on optimization variables, Constraints \eqref{MCP:flowAC} define the flows on AC interconnectors as the product of the PTDF matrix and the vector $J$ containing the net positions of the bidding zones, calculated as
+Constraints \eqref{MCP:gen}-\eqref{MCP:loadshed} and \eqref{MCP:fdc} enforce the lower and upper bounds on optimization variables, while Constraints \eqref{MCP:water_balance} represent water balance constraints.
+For pumped-hydro storage plants, the lower bound of generation is negative; when water is pumped into the reservoir, $h$ is negative and the reservoir level increases.
+Constrains \eqref{MCP:min_res} enforce lower bounds on the reservoir levels, making sure reservoir trajectories are followed (see \figurename~\ref{fig:reservoir}).
+Constraints \eqref{MCP:flowAC} define the flows on AC interconnectors as the product of the PTDF matrix and the vector $J$ containing the net positions of the bidding zones, calculated as